 - Use HTTPS for authentication and sensitive data exchange

 - Use a security library (ESAPI, Spring Sec., container sec.)

-- Force strong passwords
+- $\bullet\,$ Force strong passwords

 - Hash all passwords

 - Bind session to more factors (IP)

-- A sends a link to V with jsessionid in URL http://ex.com; jsessionid=2P005FF01... - ullet V logs in (having jsessionid in the request), then ullet can use the same session to access the account of ullet. - In proper setup of a session timeout - $\bf A$ can get to the authenticated page on the computer where $\bf V$ forgot to log out and just closed the browser instead. - No/weak protection of sensitive data if password database is compromised, A reads plain-text passwords of users.
+• A sends a link to V with jsessionid in URL http://ex.com; jsessionid=2P005FF01...

+- ullet V logs in (having jsessionid in the request), then A can use the same session to access the account of V. - Inproper setup of a session timeout A can get to the authenticated page on the computer where V forgot to log out and just closed the browser instead. - No/weak protection of sensitive data if password database is compromised, A reads plain-text passwords of users.